-Position curb on the roof (refer to the CAPS submittal section for placement of curb in relation to the unit).
-Verify that the curb is level, shim if necessary.
+Position curb and/or equipment/leg support(s) on the roof (reference the CAPS submittal for placement in relation to the unit).
+Verify that unit supports are level, shim if necessary.
 Attach curb to roof and flash into place.
+Attach the equipment/leg support(s) to the roof, remove metal cover, flash to wooden nailer and reinstall cover.